Southern question: Quantitative economic studies

 In recent decades, the discussion of economic differences between north and south during unification has been stimulated by the reconstruction of time series of important economic indicators.
-Research is hampered by the lack of data before 1891, and in particular the series before 1871 lose their significance due to the upheavals of the previous decade.

-The reconstruction in which Vittorio Daniele and Paolo Malanima focus on GDP per capita as an indicator of wealth in the various Italian regions, concluding that there were no significant disparities between regions at the time of unification, has been particularly influential.
-Other studies, however, argue to the contrary, such as the work by Emanuele Felice, Perché il Sud è rimasto indietro, Il Mulino, Bologna, pp. 258, 2013.
+Research is hampered by the lack of data before 1891, and in particular, the series before 1871 loses its significance due to the upheavals of the previous decade.
+The reconstruction in which Vittorio Daniele and Paolo Malanima focus on GDP per capita as an indicator of wealth in the various Italian regions, concluding that there were no significant disparities between regions at the time of unification, is particularly influential.
+Other studies argue to the contrary, such as the work by Emanuele Felice, Perché il Sud è rimasto indietro, Il Mulino, Bologna, pp. 258, 2013.

 On the institutional website dedicated to the 150th anniversary of unification, one thesis argues that the north–south divide existed before unification and was caused mainly by the different histories of the two territories, starting with the fall of the Roman Empire, a difference that would have increased from 1300.
 According to other studies, the difference in per capita income at the time of unification would have been estimated to be 15–20% greater in the north than in the south, a figure derived not only from an analysis of the number of people employed, but also from the size and competitiveness of industrial establishments.
 Other studies estimate the difference in per capita income to be 25% greater in the north-west than in the south.